THE MOONLIGHT HITCHHIKER

 where backlit aloe and snake-plants loom.

-“Mother, where are you? . . .”
+“Mother, who are you? . . .”
 Behind glazed eyes, he crawls

 through a blanket that thickens mote by mote.